bmaunde/guidelines/connector-integration-guide.md

 - receiving APIs in the target system – note that only REST based APIs are supported
 - authentication details for all – note that only BASIC, Token, and OAuth 2 are the only supported authentication methods

-Upon registration, OAuth authentica credentials are provided for use by source systems to send requests to the Connector.
+Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.

-Data Integration API
+###Data Integration API

 A single data ingesting API is exposed to which source systems send data.
 The API is located at either: